axibase/atsd-use-cases/integrations/github/pr-report.md

   axibase/atsd-sandbox:latest
 ```

 Mail configuration has several required parameters, passing these parameters into the container via mounted file is the simplest solution.
-The `volume` variable should point to the absolute path where a plaintext file exists containing the following parameters:
+The `volume` variable should point to the absolute path to a file containing the following parameters:

 ```ls
 server=smtp.example.org